The Student Voice

-If you would be interested in becoming involved, please click the link below to view the timetable for Semester One activites:
+If you would be interested in becoming involved, please click the link below to view the timetable for Semester Two activites:

-If you experience any difficulties booking onto any of the events, please contact Disability Advice and Guidance on email@example.com
+To book your place or for further information about any of our DSN events, please contact Disability Advice and Guidance on email@example.com

 Students are represented on the University's Disability Working Group.
 The Group offers an opportunity for students to raise with the University issues about academic provision and the provision of and access to facilities and support services.
 It also provides an opportunity for students to influence University policies.